wp-plugins/twitch-tv-embed-suite/readme.txt

 settings area that allows the user to preview the stream prior to placement on your site.

 * Specify stream width and height
-* Autoplay
-* Stream volume
-* Display alternate content for viewers who cannot view FLASH *(Twitch is working on an HTML5 version.
-We will upgrade once this is available)*
-* Choose to allow full screen
-* Set background color
-* Choose wmode options
 * Decide whether or not to show chat
 * Specifiy chat width and height
-* Test your stream from the admin dashboard

 == Installation ==